-Now they are ready to be drained in a colander.
+Now they are ready to be drained in a colander, and rinsed off.

-Put drained beans into a pot with a heavy bottom and fill the pot with water to cover beans plus a little extra.
+Put drained beans into a pot and fill the pot with fresh water to cover beans, plus a little extra.

 Bring the beans to a boil and turn down to a simmer.

-Simmer them for several hours until beans become soft.
+Simmer them for several hours, or use a pressure cooker, until the beans become soft.

 You can just leave them on a low heat whilst you go about your day.

-Once the beans have softened, use a potato masher to crush the beans to help thicken the mixture.
+Once the beans have softened, use a potato masher to crush the beans which will help thicken the mixture.

 You will have a combination of mashed, semi mashed, and unmashed beans.